GPUOpen-LibrariesAndSDKs/UnityIntegrations/AmfUnityPlugin/README.md

 The AmfUnityPlugin uses the Advanced Media Framework (AMF) SDK for hardware accelerated video and audio playback on AMD GPUs in the Unity engine.

+The Unity engine we have tested with is version 2017.3.

 The steps required to setup this plugin are described next.

 ## AMD Driver